mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 ```
 Here, please ensure that you have installed the latest version of <a href="https://github.com/mit-han-lab/torchprofile">torchprofile</a>.

-If you need the runtime of our pruned MDE, MDE, and other models without optimization, please run the following command.
+If you need the runtime of our pruned model, our original model, and other models without optimization, please run the following command.
 ```bash
 python runtime.py
 ```

-If you need our runtime of optimized models on edge devices, please run the following command.
+If you need our runtime of our optimized models on edge devices, please run the following command.
 ```bash
 python tune_run.py
 ```